Sampling Fields for Soybean Cyst Nematode (SCN)

 Preparing and sending SCN samples to AGVISE Laboratories

-You can submit SCN samples via paper form or online through AGVISOR.
-AGVISE provides special paper forms for SCN sampling and special stickers for online AGVISOR submission at no charge.
-The bright yellow forms and stickers help us sort samples and ensure samples submitted for SCN analysis are not dried and ground.
-All SCN samples analyzed by AGVISE Laboratories are analyzed at the Benson, MN laboratory.
-You can either send the SCN samples directly to the Benson Laboratory (see addresses below) or to the Northwood Laboratory, where they will be routed to Benson for analysis.
-AGVISE Laboratories reports SCN results in “eggs/100 cc” of soil and provides interpretation on our reports informed by university research.
+All SCN samples are analyzed at the Benson, MN laboratory.
+You can send the SCN samples directly to the Benson laboratory (see address below) or to the Northwood laboratory, where we will forward them to Benson for analysis.
+AGVISE Laboratories reports SCN results in “eggs/100 cc” of soil and provides interpretation on the SCN report informed by university research.

 Soybean Cyst Nematode in South Dakota: History, Biology, and Management, SDSU